nginxinc/nginx-one-workshops/labs/lab8/readme.md

 ![NGINX One Upgrade 1](media/lab8-upgrade-2.png)

 You can use the `Upload Auxiliary / Other File` button if you had downloaded the file from my.f5.
-Here you will simply create an empth file and then pas the JWT value we have been using from the labs.
+Here you will simply create an empty file and then pas the JWT value we have been using from the labs.
 You can issue a `echo $JWT` command to get the string you need.
 The file needs to be place in a specific location, so type the filename with the full path:

 ```bash
 /etc/nginx/license.jwt